Pradus7/img2dice/README.md

 If given a directory, it will batch convert all image files within the directory.

-The ingeger downscale factor is the ratio of pixel:dice, if no input is given the default value of 4 will be used to generate an ascii art with ratio of 4 pixels to 1 dice.
+The integer downscale factor is the ratio of pixel:dice, if no input is given the default value of 4 will be used to generate an ascii art with ratio of 4 pixels to 1 dice.

 Users can input a downscale factor of 1 if you desire a 1 pixel to 1 dice conversion ratio (it's gonna be a ton of dices).